 One of his prominent disciples, Rabbi Chaim Drukman, dean of the Or Etzion yeshiva, described how the rabbi would rejoice.

-Because he saw the great value of the State of Israel, our rabbi was filled with tremendous joy on Yom HaAtzma'ut.
+Because he saw the great value of the State of Israel, our rabbi was filled with immense joy on Yom HaAtzma'ut.
 Whoever has not seen him rejoicing on Yom HaAtzma'ut, never saw true joy in his life.
-Those who merited witnessing this joy, who heard him lecture on Yom HaAtzma'ut — they saw how he completely identified with the grandeur of the day, with its holiness and unique essence.
+Those who merited witnessing this joy, who heard him lecture on Yom HaAtzma'ut — they saw how he wholeheartedly identified with the grandeur of the day, with its holiness and unique essence.

-During his talks on Yom HaAtzma'ut, the rabbi would display such an intensity of emotions that sometimes he was brought to tears.
+During his talks on Yom HaAtzma'ut, the rabbi would display such an intensity of emotions that sometimes he was moved to tears.
 You could sense how his spirits sang, how his soul rejoiced in “This is the day that God has made!”
 (Psalms 118:24) Therefore, and due to our awareness of the greatness of the hour — “Let us rejoice and be glad in it” (ibid.).

 To watch Rav Tzvi Yehudah on Yom HaAtzma'ut was a unique experience.
 He was completely shining, exuding light and festivity.
 It was enough to see him, and you felt your spirits lift up.
 During the Yom HaAtzma'ut celebrations and prayers at the yeshiva, he prayed at length, with great exhilaration and depth, lifting up the entire congregation with him.